 Before buying any clothing made of recycled materials, look for certifications such as the RCS to ensure that the product contains verified recycled fibers.

-Here are some of the best sustainable fashion brands that offer RCS certified clothing:
+Here are some of the best sustainable fashion brands that offer RCS or GRS-certified clothing fabrics:

 - TALA, a British activewear brand making cute, empowering, and environmentally friendly workout clothes for women.

 - Nudie Jeans, a Swedish denim brand making high-quality jeans sustainably and ethically.